 An underdog story with an uneventful ending

-In 2013 the Medical Council of Hong Kong (HKMC) accused Dr. Wu of misconduct following complaints from a Singapore-based patient who underwent the Syndesmosis Procedure in 2009.
-Dr. Wu stood accused of medical bias – for telling the patient too many advantages of the Syndesmosis Procedure, too few advantages of the traditional bone-breaking procedures and failing to reveal all possible complications, despite the patient suffering none.
+In 2013 the Medical Council of Hong Kong (HKMC) accused Dr. Wu of misconduct following complaints from a Singapore-based patient who underwent Syndesmosis Bunion Surgery in 2009.
+Dr. Wu stood accused of medical bias – for telling the patient too many advantages of Syndesmosis Bunion Surgery, too few advantages of the traditional bone-breaking procedures and failing to reveal all possible complications, despite the patient suffering none.

 The patient refused to provide a medical report to substantiate her claims and the MCHK could not find any problem with the patient’s surgical management and results, yet the MCHK suspended Dr. Wu’s medical license for 3 months and until further review of his practice.